About Roland de Courson

 (Photo by Joël Sajet)

-Roland de Courson is a French journalist and photographer born in Madrid, Spain, in 1970.
+Roland de Courson is a French journalist born in Spain (Madrid, 1970).

-Roland was the founder and the editor of the AFP Blogs (Correspondent, Making-of) which over the years became the couch for all the agency’s photographers and other reporters confronted with life-changing or traumatic situations during their assignments.
+Roland was the founder and the editor of the AFP Blogs (Correspondent, Making-of) which over the years became the couch for all the agency’s reporters confronted with life-changing or traumatic situations during their assignments.
+Some of these testimonies have been compiled in a book in French, Qu’auriez vous fait à ma place ? (“What would you have done in my place?”), published in 2017 by Editions des Arènes.